practicalli/engineering-playbook/docs/programming-languages/javascript/nodejs.md

 === "Practicalli Script"

-    The install script is an extension of the Node.js install script, adding support for XDG_CONFIG_HOME and including a check of the Node.js version installed.
+    Clone [:fontawesome-brands-github: Practicalli Dotfiles](https://github.com/practicalli/dotfiles){target=_blank} repository.

+    Run the `debian-linux/tui/nodejs-fnm-install.sh` script to install the latest Neovim release system wide.

+    Run the script to install Node.js version 24 (current stable release).

     !!!
+"Install Nodejs version 24"
+        ```shell
+        ./nodejs-fnm-install.sh
+        ```

+    Pass an argument to the script to install a specific version of Node.js

+    ```shell
+    ./nodejs-fnm-install.sh 25
+    ```

+    ???
 EXAMPLE "Install Nodejs via FNM"
+        The install script is an extension of the Node.js install script, adding support for XDG_CONFIG_HOME and including a check of the Node.js version installed.
         ```shell
         #!/usr/bin/env bash